PeteyChan/SimpleECS/README.md

 all_entities.Foreach( entity => entity.Destroy());    // a simple way to delete all entities
 ```

-Queries are already very fast, but for maximum performance manual iteration is possible
+Queries are already very fast, but for maximum performance, or control
+over iteration order, manual iteration is possible.
 ```C#
 query.Refresh();           // if not using Foreach() this must be called manually to keep the query up-to-date for(int i = 0;i < query.MatchingArchetypes.Count; ++ i)